 Once you pulse the ingredients all together (the texture is like a thick hummus), taste and adjust to suit your flavour and texture preferences.

 - I like to buy a whole cauliflower (as opposed to pre-packaged florets) for this recipe.

 - To prepare the cauliflower for roasting, remove the green leaves at its base (save them for homemade vegetable stock or for the compost), chop off the florets and stems, then break them apart with your hands or with a knife into small pieces.

 - Note that I used a regular (mild) chili powder for this recipe.
 Once, I bought a chili powder labelled as hot (chili powder), dumped a lot into a chili, and it burned like a thousand infernos!
 (Okay, not quite).
 Even my husband, who is a big fan of spicy food, couldn’t handle the hot chili powder.

 - What I’m saying is that this recipe is adaptable in terms of spiciness so go with a level of heat that you are comfortable with.

 - I like to serve this dip at room temperature with sliced vegetables (crudités), tortilla chips, crackers, and/or pita bread!

 - Another dip that would go well with those assortment of foods is my recipe for Creamy Roasted Jalapeno Cilantro Hummus.

-This Dip is:
+Overall, This Garlic Cauliflower Dip is:

-- Yummy: spicy and garlicky!
+- Yummy: Spicy and garlicky!

-- Adaptable: you control the spice levels and garlic amounts.
+- Adaptable: You control the spice levels and garlic amounts.

 - Scalable: easy to make more more or less.